President of Sri Lanka

-Origin
+Anura Kumara Dissanayake is the 10th and current president, having assumed office on 23 September 2024, after being declared the winner of the 2024 presidential election.

+History

-Under the Soulbury Constitution which consisted of the Ceylon Independence Act, 1947 and The Ceylon (Constitution and Independence) Orders in Council 1947, Ceylon (as Sri Lanka was known then) became a constitutional monarchy with a parliamentary form of government.
+Under the Soulbury Constitution which consisted of the Ceylon Independence Act of 1947 and The Ceylon (Constitution and Independence) Orders in Council 1947, Ceylon (as Sri Lanka was known then) became a constitutional monarchy with a Westminster parliamentary form of government.
 The monarch of Ceylon served as the head of state, represented by the governor-general with the prime minister serving as the head of government.
-The governor-general replaced the position of the Governor of British Ceylon who exercised executive control over the entire island since 1815.
+The governor-general replaced the position of the Governor of British Ceylon, who had previously exercised executive control over the entire island since 1815.

-In 1972, the new Republican Constitution declared Sri Lanka a republic, and Sri Lanka was no longer a constitutional monarchy.
-The governor-general was replaced by the office of President of Sri Lanka.
-The president was a mostly ceremonial head of state, with real power vested in the prime minister.
+In 1972, the new Republican Constitution declared Sri Lanka a parliamentary republic with a president as head of state.
+The president was a largely ceremonial figure; real power remained vested in the prime minister.

-In 1978, the second amendment to the Constitution moved from a Westminster system into a more semi-presidential system.
-The presidency became an executive post modeled closely on the French presidency, and was now both head of state and head of government, with a longer term and independence from Parliament.
-The president was the commander-in-chief of the armed forces, head of the cabinet of ministers, and could dissolve parliament (after one year had passed since the convening of parliament after a parliamentary election).
+In 1978, the second amendment to the Constitution replaced the Westminster system with a more semi-presidential system.
+The presidency became an executive post based closely on the French model, and was now both head of state and head of government, with a longer term and independent from Parliament.
+The president was the commander-in-chief of the armed forces, head of the cabinet of ministers, and has the power to dissolve and call a parliament.
 The prime minister would serve as both an assistant and the deputy to the president and also the president's successor.

 The 17th Constitutional Amendment introduced in 2001 reduced certain powers of the president, in particular in regard to the appointment of the upper judiciary and independent commissions such as the election commission or the bribery and corruption commission.

 In 2010, the highly controversial 18th Amendment to the constitution was introduced in order to remove the two-term limit for the presidency.
 The 18th amendment allowed the incumbent president to serve multiple terms as well as increase their power by replacing the broader constitutional council with a limited parliamentary council.
-This amendment was introduced by Mahinda Rajapaksa and he later went on to run for a third term of presidency, which he was defeated in.
+This amendment was introduced by president Mahinda Rajapaksa and he later went on to run for a third term of presidency in 2015, wherein he was defeated by Maithripala Sirisena.

-The 19th Constitutional Amendment undid much of the changes made by the 18th Amendment.
-The two-term limit was restored by the Maithripala Sirisena.
+The 19th Constitutional Amendment undid much of the changes done by the 18th Amendment.
+The two-term limit was restored by president Maithripala Sirisena.
 The amendment required the president to consult the prime minister on ministerial appointments.
-It curtailed any president’s immunity by making them liable to fundamental rights litigation on any official act.
+It curtailed any president's immunity by making them liable to fundamental rights litigation on any official act.